-After 6 long months, our escape rooms finally reopened on 11 September.
+After 6 long months, our Swindon Escape Rooms finally reopened on 11 September.
 We were itching to host games again and to share the excitement of escaping in person rather than online.
 Naturally, one of our biggest concerns was how to make our venue as Covid-safe as possible before admitting any customers.
 It was clear from the start that we would need to implement a range of changes to the on-site public spaces as well as the games themselves.

 The new entrance is equipped with a touch free alcohol-gel dispenser that customers are asked to use before entering.
 As in supermarkets and other indoor venues, players must now wear face masks throughout their stay.
 We were initially concerned that this might reduce the enjoyment of the experience, but after playing a game wearing masks ourselves (M4 Escapes Dino Deadlock) we felt reassured because we forgot that we were wearing them in the heat of puzzle solving!